felikafelix/Hackintosh-Thinkpad-T480s/Tahoe/Tahoe.md

 5. Don't forget to set your own SMBIOS, see [SMBIOS](../README.md#smbios)
 6. Setup your own CPUFriendDataProvider, see [CPUFriendDataProvider](../README.md#cpufrienddataprovider)
 7. Setup your USB Mapping, see [USB Mapping](../README.md#usb-mapping)
+8. To make the audio works, use [MyKextInstaller](https://github.com/Mirone/MyKextInstaller) to install AppleHDA

 ## 📸 Screenshot